 Hi, I’m Valerio, software engineer, CTO, and founder at Inspector.
 In this article, I’ll talk about what I learned by increasing the operational limits of the Inspector SQL database.

 Before talking about read-replicas or sharded data, it might be helpful to introduce the problem.
 And to look at the most common strategies to improve the database’s ability to process an increasing number of queries per second.
 Thus, granting better growth margins for the application.

-Why the database causes so many performance issues?
+Why the SQL database causes so many performance issues?

 We often forget that each request or process performed by the application is not “atomic”.
 When we write a piece of code, we should keep in mind that ten other requests will simultaneously execute that piece of code.
 If it’s slow, it’s likely to affect other requests running in parallel and at the end of the whole system.

 The database is a shared resource used by all processes and servers behind your application.
 So, be careful with thinking, “it’s okay if this piece of code isn’t optimized“.

 Even one poorly designed access to the database can hurt the whole system’s performance.

 What problem does scaling the SQL database solve?